fluid-project/infusion-docs/Tutorial-RendererComponents.md

 ### Data Model ###

-A renderer component supports a model (just as [Tutorial - Model Components](Tutorial-ModelComponents.md) and [Tutorial - View Components](Tutorial-ViewComponents.md) do).
+A renderer component supports a model (just as [Model Components](Tutorial-ModelComponents.md) and [View Components](Tutorial-ViewComponents.md) do).
 The model of a renderer component contains any data that is to be rendered by the component.

 ### Templates ###